ehlesp/smallab-k8s-pve-guide/G027 - K3s cluster setup 10 ~ Deploying the MetalLB load balancer.md

 There are certain resources you have to declare to make MetalLB work [as specified previously in this chapter](#considerations-before-deploying-metallb).
 This way, MetalLB will be deployed with the right configuration right away.

-#### Static IP address pool
+#### Operation mode L2Advertisement

-The first resource you need to declare is the pool of public Static IP addresses you want MetalLB to use when assigning public IPs to services running in your cluster:
+First, prepare the resource that sets the operation mode of your MetalLB service to L2 and picks the pool of static IPs to use:

-1. In the `resources` folder, create the files `l2-ip.l2advertisement.metallb.yaml` and `default-pool.ipaddresspool.metallb.yaml`:
+1. In the `resources` folder, create the files `l2-ip.l2advertisement.metallb.yaml`:

     ~~~sh
-    $ touch $HOME/k8sprjs/metallb/resources/{l2-ip.l2advertisement.metallb.yaml,default-pool.ipaddresspool.metallb.yaml}
+    $ touch $HOME/k8sprjs/metallb/resources/l2-ip.l2advertisement.metallb.yaml
     ~~~

 2. In `l2-ip.l2advertisement.metallb.yaml`, specify the operation mode and pool to use: